Toronto Eaton Centre: 2010 revitalization project

 In June 2010, a would-be shopper was filmed shouting at the locked doors of an entrance to the Eaton Centre, which was in the process of entering lockdown as the G20 Summit street protests loomed nearby and was later uploaded to YouTube.
 The video quickly became an Internet meme, but was removed by the original poster shortly thereafter.
 However, the video has been re-uploaded hundreds of times by other users.
+The man's name was Lee Zaslofsky, a Canadian anti-war activist who protested the Western occupation of Iraq.
+Zaslofsky died on August 24, 2024.